 Normally arriving to the interview early would be a common interview tip.
 But it may increase the odds of being caught off guard by the interviewer in the waiting room.
 If you have done all of your preparation for the interview it would be a shame to be faced with unexpected questions in an unlikely setting.

-Of course it is good practice to arrive to the general area well in advance of the interview time.
+Of course, it is good practice to arrive at the location well in advance of the interview time.
 This will allow for any delays along the way.